TheSlateGray/realpython/primer-on-jina-templating/README.md

 (venv) $ python -m pip install -r requirements.txt
 ```

-This command will install the versions used in the tutorial of Jinja, Flask, and their dependencies.
+This command will install the versions used in the tutorial of Jinja, Flask, and the code formatting tools.

 ## Run the Web App